-AutoCanada is a leading North American multilocation automobile dealership groups, currently operating 67 dealerships, including 76 franchises, in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia as well as a group of dealerships in Illinois, USA.
-In 2018, our dealerships sold approximately 66,000 vehicles and processed approximately 915,000 service and collision repair orders in our 1,157 service bays.
+AutoCanada is a leading North American multilocation automobile dealership group, currently operating 63 dealerships, including 71 franchises, in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia as well as a group of dealerships in Illinois, USA.
+In 2019, our dealerships sold approximately 71,000 vehicles and processed approximately 900,000 service and collision repair orders in our 1,047 service bays.

-See the table in "Description of the AutoCanada Business - Locations" for a list of the franchised automobile dealerships and franchises owned by us as at March 14, 2019 and the year such dealerships were opened or acquired.
+See the table in "Description of the AutoCanada Business - Locations" for a list of the franchised automobile dealerships and franchises owned by us as at April 3, 2020 and the year such dealerships were opened or acquired.

-We currently are authorized to sell through our dealerships the following new vehicle brands: Chrysler, Dodge, Jeep, Ram, FIAT, Alfa Romeo, Chevrolet, GMC, Buick, Cadillac, Ford, Infiniti, Nissan, Hyundai, Subaru, Mitsubishi, Audi, Volkswagen, Kia, Mazda, Mercedes-Benz, Smart, BMW, MINI, Volvo, Toyota, Lincoln and Honda.
+We currently are authorized to sell through our dealerships the following new vehicle brands: Chrysler, Dodge, Jeep, Ram, FIAT, Alfa Romeo, Chevrolet, GMC, Buick, Cadillac, Ford, Infiniti, Nissan, Hyundai, Subaru, Audi, Volkswagen, Kia, Mazda, Mercedes-Benz, BMW, MINI, Volvo, Toyota, Lincoln and Honda.
 In addition, we sell a broad range of used vehicles.
-We also offer a full range of parts, service and collision repair services and facilitate the sale of third party finance and insurance products, extended warranties and replacement and after-market automotive products.
+We also offer a full range of parts, service and collision repair services and facilitate the sale of third party finance and insurance products, extended warranties and replacement and aftermarket automotive products.

-The following charts illustrate Revenue and Adjusted EBITDA since the 2013 fiscal year.
+The following charts illustrate Revenue and Adjusted EBITDA since the 2014 fiscal year.